DomoticASW/.github/profile/04-DevOps.md

 1. Since we rely on git hooks to generate diagrams but they're not safe as the user is not forced to install them a check on the server-side is needed to guarantee that the diagrams are generated correctly.
 1. Using only this action without the git hook would cause these problems:
    - The action is run on every push (not every commit), this means that if someone pushes many commits the generated diagrams will be updated only on the last commit.
    - Relying only on the action causes the development process to slow down and also creates unnecessary commits as the user will need to push and pull every time he changes the diagrams.

-## Software process - Client and Server
+## Client and Server

 Every rule described below must be applied both to the server and the client repositories unless otherwise specified by them.